CAN I RIDE IF I HAVE LITTLE TO NO HORSE EXPERIENCE?

 WHAT ARE THE MEALS LIKE?

 Good food and plenty of it!
 We serve wholesome and hearty home-style meals in our main log lodge.
-Expect traditional cowboy cook-outs, plenty of fresh fruits and vegetables, and home-made breads and goodies just like Grandma used to make.
-Special diets accommodated with advance notice.
+Expect traditional cowboy cookouts, plenty of fresh fruits and vegetables, and homemade breads and goodies just like Grandma used to make.
+Special diets are accommodated with advance notice.
 The ranch does not have a liquor license, but you are welcome to bring along whatever you enjoy.
-Ice and mixers available.
+Ice and mixers are available.

 DO YOU HAVE GUEST LAUNDRY FACILITIES?

-It is best to pack for the week; however if you find a need, there is a guest washer and dryer in the front part of our laundry room.
+It is best to pack for the week; however, if you find a need, there are two guest washers and dryers in a guest laundry room.
 We also provide detergent and dryer sheets for your use.

-SMOKER POLICY: While the barn and all of the ranch buildings are smoke free, you may smoke outside, or on your cabin porch, just be polite to others.
-Ash trays are provided.
+While the barn and all of the ranch buildings are smoke-free, you may smoke outside, or on your cabin porch, just be polite to others.
+Ashtrays are provided.
 In case of fire danger, precautions will be taken.
 During rides, please refrain from smoking while on horseback or in the company of others.

 Because we have so many “pets” of our own on the ranch, we are not able to accommodate other pets.
 We can suggest boarding facilities in Great Falls, MT or Choteau, MT.